stigsanek/miar-engine/README.md

 }
 ```

-If you are building API you need to display json.
-The `renderJson()` method returns json view:
+If you are building API you need to display JSON.
+The `renderJson()` method returns JSON view:

 ```php
 public function index()